carpedm20/visual-analogy-tensorflow/README.md

 2. Analogy transformations by vector addition and deep networks (vector multiplication is not implemented)
 3. Regularizer for manifold traversal transformations

+This implementation conatins:

+1. Analogy transformations dependent on the query context with
+    - Objective for vector-addition-based analogies (L_add)
+    - Objective for multiple fully connected layers (L_deep)
+2. Analogy-making with a disentangled feature representation with
+    - Objective for multiple softmax classifiers (L_{dis+cls})

 Prerequisites
 -------------